modcomlearning/DjangoApp/README.md

 ```

 Then in your home.html, you will load images using below code.
+Here we access a n image named kids.jpg located in static folder. <br>
 ```
  {% load static %}
 <img src="{% static 'kids6.jpg' %}" alt="My image" width="100%">